18F/us-federal-holidays/README.md

 ### Usage

-To get a list of all US federal holidays in a given year, use the `allForYear` method:
+To get a list of all US federal holidays in a given year, use the `allForYear` method.
+If no year is passed in, uses the current year.

 ```javascript
 var fedHolidays = require('us-federal-holidays');